-‘Dragon Ball Super’ Episode 86-89 Summaries Leaked, Reveals Recruitment Of No.17, Piccolo and Tienshinhan
+‘Dragon Ball Super’ Episode 86-89 Summaries Leaked, Reveals Recruitment Of No.17, Piccolo, And Tienshinhan

 — Maria MsDBZbabe (@MsDBZbabe) April 9, 2017

-The summary for DBS Episode 87 is fascinating, mainly because No.17 would be rejecting Goku’s invitation for the tournament.
-Since his appearance in Dragon Ball Z, No.17 has retired to a more conventional way of life, being a natural park ranger and driving away poachers from time to time.
-Interestingly, as could be determined from the summary, it appears that No.17 and Goku would be dealing with the universe’s deadliest poachers yet.
+The summary for DBS Episode 87 is fascinating, mainly because No. 17 would be rejecting Goku’s invitation for the tournament.
+Since his appearance in Dragon Ball Z, No. 17 has retired to a more conventional way of life, being a natural park ranger and driving away poachers from time to time.
+Interestingly, as could be determined from the summary, it appears that No. 17 and Goku would be dealing with the universe’s deadliest poachers yet.

 Dragon Ball Super Episode 88, titled “Gohan and Piccolo: The Master and Disciple’s Intense Training to the Limit!” and airing on April 30, would finally deal with something that longtime fans of the show have been contemplating since Goku’s firstborn son returned to the battlefield.
 Here is a brief summary for the upcoming episode.